Pranto2003/LightOJ/README.md

 # LightOJ
-I have done problem solving in LightOJ.
+I have solved problems in LightOJ.
 You can check it out here.